PavitraAgarwal21/bitcoin-from-scratch/README.md

-# Summer of Bitcoin 2024: Mine your first block
+# Mine your first block

 ## Overview
 the simulation of mining process of a block, which includes validating and including transactions from a given set of transactions.